ericgor56/Elk-Stack-Project-1/README.md

 Here below I attached some screenshots of some tasks I did to test out my vms and see the logs and metrics on kibana.
 * [Here I preformed a stress test on my web 1 vm](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Images/web%201%20stress%20test.png)
 * [Here I preformed some invalid ssh login attemps on my web 2 vm](https://github.com/ericgor56/Elk-Stack-Project-1/blob/main/Images/web%202%20ssh%20logs.png)
+As you can see, Both of my web servers are sending data to my elk VM

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: